 Make-Ahead Tips

 You can cook the chicken and grate the Parmesan a day ahead.
 Keep them separate in the fridge.
+For a different take on prep, these Air Fryer Honey Butter Garlic Chicken Tenders are another great way to get a head start on dinner.
 I wait to cook the pasta and build the sauce until closer to serving time.
 If needed, you can hold the finished dish for an hour on very low heat with a splash of cream stirred in before serving.

 Reheating